hemarajkumar/relxproject/README.md

 open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security - Run this command from the terminal in Mac Laptop

-I upload the project in Firebase CLI also https://relx-assessment.web.app/
+I upload the project in Firebase CLI also. can you please open the link in incognito window.
+No idea, it's showing firebase setting in the normal chrome window.
+Also can you please trigger through command mentioned above in the Mac Laptop.
+Otherwise BE API call is returning CORS error. https://relx-assessment.web.app/

 Criteria